-Fish sticks are incredibly easy to make and baked in the oven for a crispy coating while keeping the fish nice and tender on the inside.
+Fish sticks are incredibly easy to make and baked in the oven or air-fryer for a crispy coating while keeping the fish nice and tender on the inside.

-Frozen fish sticks have deep roots in New England.
-Fish sticks have been a popular convenience food since the 1950s.
+Frozen fish sticks have deep roots in New England and have been a popular convenience food since the 1950s.
 For those who lived away from the ocean, frozen fish was a step above canned, dried, and salted fish.

-Fish sticks, as we know them today in the United States was an idea developed and popularized by two inventors, Clarence Birdseye and Earl Robert Kinney.
+As we know them today in the United States, fish sticks were developed and popularized by two inventors, Clarence Birdseye and Earl Robert Kinney.

-In the 1950s, native Mainer Earl Robert “Bob” Kinney, owned a fish and food processing cannery business in Bar Harbor, Maine called the North Atlantic Packing Company.
+In the 1950s, native Mainer Earl Robert “Bob” Kinney owned a fish and food processing cannery business called the North Atlantic Packing Company in Bar Harbor, Maine.
 Kinney eventually became vice president at Gorton’s Seafood Company of Massachusetts, where he further developed the idea of frozen fish sticks.
 Through marketing, Gorton’s Seafood Company made fish sticks a popular convenience food.

 The fish sticks you purchase at the grocery store are made from frozen blocks of minced white fish left over from the filleting process.
 They are made by cutting up slabs of frozen cod, flounder, and other white fish into sticks that are breaded, pre-cooked, and frozen for quick reheating at home.

 The problem with the commercial fish sticks is they are pretty bland, dry, and can include lots of salt and mystery ingredients.
-I reluctantly ate them as a child during Lent, but smothered them in lots of ketchup as I dreamed of the homemade pizzas we normally enjoyed on Fridays.
+I reluctantly ate them as a child during Lent but smothered them in lots of ketchup as I dreamed of the homemade pizzas we usually enjoyed on Fridays.

 Ingredients for Fish Sticks